startechup/networking-valley/README.md

 ### How we implemented it
+Add Networking-Valley to your dependencies on `build.gradle`:

+`compile 'com.startechup.tools:networkingvalley:1.0.3'`

 First, we converted the files into [BKS](https://www.bouncycastle.org/specifications.html) format and uploaded it to the project's
 /raw folder.
 Then in our global Application class, we added the "builder" implementation.